slowli/hex-buffer-serde/README.md

 See crate docs for the examples of usage.

+### Crate Features

+- `std` (enabled by default): Enables types from the Rust standard library.
+Switching this feature off can be used for constrained environments, such as WASM.
+Note that the crate still requires an allocator (that is, the `alloc` crate) even if the `std` feature is disabled.

 ## Alternatives

 [`hex-serde`] provides similar functionality and is a viable alternative if you have the control over the type